 - 1 Lemon - sliced into rounds to use as a garnish

 - Salad spinner

-- Add the bok choy to a large cookie sheet Arrange the bok choy with the stems towards the edge of the pan.
-(This helps the ends get tender before the leaves get too done.)
+- Cut the bok choy in half lengthwise, then lay it out on a baking sheet with the stems towards the edge of the pan.

 - Peel and crush the garlic cloves.
 Heat the olive oil in a small pan over medium-low heat and cook the garlic for a couple minutes.
 Once cooked strain the oil and discard the garlic.
 Set oil aside to cool.

 - Drizzle cooled oil over bok choy and season with salt and pepper to taste.

 - Put the pan in the hot oven and bake for about 8 minutes, or until it’s tender to your preference.
 Once done, transfer to a serving plate and garnish with a squeeze of lemon.